Circular No. ES/152/2020-21 23rd May, 2020

 Dear Member,

-A Press Release dated 21st May, 2020 is issued by the Ministry of Textiles on the above subject.
+Press Release dated 21st May, 2020 is issued by the Ministry of Textiles on the above subject.

 The Textiles Committee, Mumbai will now test and certify PPE body coveralls required for healthcare workers and other COVID-19 warriors.
 This will make the Textiles Committee as the ninth approved laboratory to test and certify body coveralls.